sidr23/crawler/README.md

-# crawler
+Website crawler

-A python based multithreaded website crawler.
+A multithreaded website crawler written in python2.7.

 Run main.py to run the code.

 (Sources:https://thenewboston.com/)